Hussein Khan | Managing Director | Seven2 Creations | Film Maker | Part Two

 We are trying to do a Pan-India release.
 With the release of this film, we will be able to claim that the foundation stone for the Kashmir film industry has been laid.
 God willingly, it will happen.
 This will be the beginning of a new era for the cinema in the State and will open the doors of our own film industry and artists, technicians, scriptwriters, lightmen, and many more.
 This will be a new industry that will create job opportunities in the State of Jammu & Kashmir.

 Besides films what interests you.

-In your film you have picked up a very sensitive issue which is plaguing the Valley today.
-According to you what are two most important factors, which have been responsible for such an impasse?
+In your film, you have picked up a very sensitive issue that is plaguing the Valley today.
+According to you what are the two most important factors, which have been responsible for such an impasse?

-‘KASHMIR DAILY’ is a story of a journalist whose aim is to expose wrong doings of certain people, highlight the truth and cover the true stories involving public interest.
+‘KASHMIR DAILY’ is a story of a journalist whose aim is to expose the wrongdoings of certain people, highlight the truth and cover the true stories involving public interest.
 The two most important factors, which are responsible for such an impasse, are unemployment and the people who are opportunist or whom we called white collared men who for their interest use the unemployed youth.